Calling all emerging artists: Artpreneur 2020 is for you

 It’s no secret that COVID-19 has destabilized the arts sector.
 Artists of all disciplines have had to reckon with a daunting new reality of shrunk incomes, cancelled gigs, and online-only audiences.
 It’s been a steep learning curve, especially for the emerging artists who had just started their careers before the pandemic.

-Enter Artpreneur 2020, a multi-day online conference presented by Arts Network Ottawa.
+Enter Artpreneur 2020, a multi-day online conference presented by Arts Network Ottawa, in partnership with Wallack’s Art Supplies, Shifter Agency and Invest Ottawa.

 Artpreneur isn’t new, it’s just moved to a new digital space.
 Stretched across several days instead of just one “to mitigate Zoom fatigue,” the conference runs from Nov.
 21-25.